 The progression perceived in this line of reasoning is that from practical action to production of physical book-object, to diary, to a sort of score to be acted out during a planned timespan, which means Boshoff shows a preoccupation with experience as it is lived, and the transcription of lived experience, in the form of a collection of data, the representation of data, to the performance of live knowledge, the performance of a pre-meditated task.
-It can be argued that the parallel development of the collection of information about plants, represented by their names, the mnemonic activity of learning their names off by heart, the construction of Gardens of Words, the collection of divination techniques, the writing of an encyclopaedia and finally the persona of the druid, follow the same line of reasoning: The druid performance of live memory.
+It can be argued that the parallel development of the collection of information about plants, represented by their names, the mnemonic activity of learning their names off by heart, the construction of Gardens of Words, the collection of divination techniques, the writing of an encyclopaedia and finally the persona of the druid, follow the same line of reasoning: The druid performances do not only present a mechanical repetition of data but place the accent on the importance of live memory.
 In fiction or in concept, the plants or words remembered would have been in danger of going extinct if they had not been kept alive by the memorial act.
 The persona of the druid thus is the lived form of an encyclopaedia, nonsensical, clairvoyant, abaxial, fictional, marginal knowledge contained in the "Dictionary" of what What every druid should know.